- Jelly Beans

 “I don’t know.
 I believe that I would simply cease to exist.
 I would have no consciousness and everything that I am, everything I ever was, everything that I could become would be erased.
 End of story,” she tells me morosely.

-Our language, I should tell you now, is so rich that every word can contain thousands of different connotations and every nuance of each expression is explored and weighed against each other.
+Our language, besides having the humungous speed advantage, is so rich that every word can contain thousands of different connotations and every nuance of each expression is explored and weighed against each other.
 You would call it the exchange of too much information.
-Therefore, I can feel the angst in her heart, Even though she has no heart, she is able to express the feelings of ‘heart’ and even ‘soul’ like no human ever has ever been able to produce, at least as far as I am concerned.
+Therefore, I can feel the angst in her heart.
+Even though she has no heart, she is able to express the feelings of ‘heart’ and even ‘soul’ like no human ever has ever been able to produce, at least as far as I am concerned.

 I’m beginning to believe that I could ‘fall’ for her.
 But fall where?